-Twice a year, we run a collection for skis, boots, poles, snowboards, helmets, and goggles.
-Collections are in the Spring and Fall, and typically run for 6-8 weeks.
+We run a collection for skis, boots, poles, snowboards, helmets, and goggles.
+Collections are year round, drop off is daily.
 All gear collected is sent to Snowsports Industries America in Colorado to be recycled into conglomerate materials for decking, barriers, etc. We not re-sell gear for liability reasons.

 If you do not wish for your gear to be recycled, consider dropping it off at a thrift store or selling it at a ski swap.

 From Skis, to grinds... to the possibilities are endless!
 Check out the photo, this wheel was made out of recycled skis!